-The action plan sets out 54 measures to "close the loop" of product lifecycles: from production and consumption to waste management and the market for secondary raw materials.
-It also identifies five priority sectors to speed up the transition along their value chain (plastics, food waste, critical raw materials, construction and demolition, biomass and bio-based materials).
+The European Commission adopted an action plan in 2015 to help accelerate Europe's transition towards a circular economy, boost global competitiveness, promote sustainable economic growth and generate new jobs.
+This action plan set out 54 measures to "close the loop" of product lifecycles: from production and consumption to waste management and the market for secondary raw materials.
+It also identified five priority sectors to speed up the transition along their value chain (plastics, food waste, critical raw materials, construction and demolition, biomass and bio-based materials).

 A comprehensive report on the implementation of the 2015 Circular Economy Action Plan has been published in March 2019.